Seldom-SE/seldom_interop/README.md

 [![MIT/Apache 2.0](https://img.shields.io/badge/license-MIT%2FApache-blue.svg)](https://github.com/Seldom-SE/seldom_interop#license)
 [![Crates.io](https://img.shields.io/crates/d/seldom_interop.svg)](https://crates.io/crates/seldom_interop)

+This plugin is no longer maintained!
+It's functionality has been merged into `seldom_map_nav`.

 `seldom_interop` is a crate featuring interoperability traits for Bevy components.
 This helps apps and third-party plugins, that use alternative components to represent concepts such as position instead of using the built-in components such as `Transform`, interoperate with other third-party plugins that operate on such components.
 It currently only features traits for positional components, and I will add more traits as needed.
 If you want other interoperability traits for your plugin, please submit an issue!

-This plugin is still being maintained, but it may stop being maintained if I decide to merge its functionality into `seldom_map_nav`.
-The license is permissive, so feel free to fork or copy the source code into your project!

 ## Features